marco-gallegos/lumen-rest-api-template/README.md

 # Lumen API Boilerplate with JWT Auth

-Forgive my poor English.

 This is a boilerplate for lumen 5.x if you are using lumen to write REST api it will help you.

-This demo use `dingo/api`  `tymon/jwt-auth` and write some easy APIs and PHPUNIT
+This project use `dingo/api`  `tymon/jwt-auth`.

-lumen 5.x please look appropriate branch
+Write some easy APIs.

 ## USEFUL LINKS